Desert Rd homicide: Accessory to murder Yanlong Piao loses appeal over 14-month prison sentence - NZ Herald

 The body, which police said "had been in place for a period of time" was exhumed and a homicide inquiry codenamed Operation Quattro began.

-Piao was the first person involved with the alleged murder to be sentenced.
+Piao was the first person involved with the murder to be sentenced.

-At the Court of Appeal, Justice Kós, Justice Thomas and Justice Gendall considered Piao's legal challenge against his sentence.

-On appeal, Piao's defence argued a "narrow" point about whether there should have been further reduction considering the totality of offending, the decision released today and given by Justice Gendall said.
+On appeal, Piao's defence argued a "narrow" point about whether there should have been further reduction in his sentence considering the totality of offending, the decision released today and given by Justice Gendall said.

-Piao was already serving four years' imprisonment for various charges involving methamphetamine offending, with the 14-month-term added to this.
+Piao was already serving a four years sentence for various charges involving methamphetamine offending.
+The 14-month term was added to this.

 Defence lawyer Scott McColgan argued the total end sentence was "manifestly excessive".